maxadamo/patching_status/README.md

 ## Description

-This module sets up a web pages showing the patching status of your systems.
+This module sets up a web page showing the patching status of your systems.
 First of all you need to feed PuppetDB using the scripts provided with the Puppet module [albatrossflavour/os_patching](https://forge.puppet.com/albatrossflavour/os_patching), then this module pulls the data (through a cron job) from the PuppetDB and converts it to a HTML page.

 ## Requirements